If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 “You’re tweaking if you think pineapple belongs on every pizza.”

-Misunderstanding #3: It’s Appropriate Everywhere
+4. It’s Appropriate Everywhere

 It isn’t.

-Situations Where You Should Not Use It
+Situations Where You Should Avoid Using It

-- During serious mental health discussions
+- Serious mental health discussions

 Comparison Table